 - Immediate immediately rewarded following good behaviour. - Consistent consistently rewarded to maintain the behaviour. - Achievable keeping rewards achievable to maintain attention and motivation. - Fair making sure all pupils are fairly rewarded.

 Rewards for good behaviour will include, but are not limited to:

-- Verbal praise

-- House Points

-- Weekly Certificates

-- Citizenship Awards

-- Headteacher Stickers

-- Postcard sent home

-- Communicating praise to parents
+- Verbal praise - Communicating praise to parents